-Submitter Andrew Bell Affiliation State of Delaware, Department of Natural Resources & Environmental Control, Shellfish & Recreational Water Program Address Line 1 285 Beiser Boulevard Address Line 2 Suite 102 City, State, Zip Dover, Delaware, 19904 Phone 302-608-5511 Email andrew.bell@delaware.gov Proposal Subject Repacking Shellstock without a Dealer Facility Specific NSSP Section II.
+At the IS I for Task Force ConsiderationGrowing AreaSSC 2023 Biennial MeetingHarvesting/Handling/DistributionAdministrative Submitter Andrew Bell Affiliation State of Delaware, Department of Natural Resources & Environmental Control, Shellfish & Recreational Water Program Address Line 1 285 Beiser Boulevard Address Line 2 Suite 102 City, State, Zip Dover, Delaware, 19904 Phone 302-608-5511 Email andrew.bell@delaware.gov Proposal Subject Repacking Shellstock without a Dealer Facility Specific NSSP Section II.
 Model Ordinance Guide Reference Chapter XIII.
 Shellstock Shipping Text of Proposal/ F. Shellfish Storage and Handling.
-Requested Action (1) Requested Action (1) (2) (3) A dealer whose activity consists of trucks or docking facilities only shall: (a) Have a permanent business address at which records are maintained and inspections can be performed. ; and [K] (b) Not repack shellstock.
-[K] (4) A dealer who stores or repacks shellstock shall have: (a) His own facility for proper storage or repacking of shellstock; or [K] (b) Arrangements with a facility approved by the Authority of the storage or repacking of shellstock.
-[K] (5) Repacking of shellstock shall be conducted under overhead cover on a clean surface meeting the requirements of Chapter XIII03 E. (56) Public Health There is no public health significance of a Shellstock Shipper repacking shellstock Significance without a facility, as long as proper sanitation controls are put into place.
+Requested Action (1) requested rienon (2) (3) A dealer whose activity consists of trucks or docking facilities only shall: (a) Have a permanent business address at which records are maintained and inspections can be performed.; and [K] (b) Not repack shellstock.
+[K] (4) A dealer who stores or repacks shellstock shall have: (a) His own facility for proper storage or repacking of shellstock; or [K (b) Arrangements with a facility approved by the Authority of the storage or repacking of shellstock.
+[K] (5) Repacking of shellstock shall be conducted under overhead cover on a clean surface meeting the requirements of Chapter XIII03 E. (56) Public Health There is no public health significance of a Shellstock Shipper repacking shellstoc Significance without a facility, as long as proper sanitation controls are put into place.
 Currently, the exception at the beginning of Chapter XIII states that "Shellstock Shippers are not required to comply with the building requirements in Sections .02 and .03 of this chapter when the Authority has determined that a shellstock shipper's practices and conditions do not warrant a building."
 However, .03 F. requires that a dealer who repacks shellstock have a facility.
 This makes it appear that the exception does not apply to dealers who repack shellstock.
-Many states certify dealers without facilities, who may transport shellstock in refrigerated trucks or in coolers with ice.
-Many dealers without facilities have need to repack minimal amounts of shellstock (for example, if shellstock are harvested in bushel containers but a customer wants only a half bushel).
-Therefore, it is probable that many states could be out of compliance with this requirement as it is currently written.
-There is no public health reason why dealers without a facility should not be able to quickly transfer shellstock into different containers, if it is done under overhead cover and on an appropriate surface.
+Many states certify dealers without facilities, who may transport shellstock is refrigerated trucks or in coolers with ice.
+Many dealers without facilities have need to repack minimal amounts of shellstock (for example, if shellstock are harvested in bushed containers but a customer wants only a half bushel).
+Therefore, it is probable that man states could be out of compliance with this requirement as it is currently written.
+There is no public health reason why dealers without a facility should not be able t quickly transfer shellstock into different containers, if it is done under overhead cover and on an appropriate surface.
 Other requirements in Chapter XIII ensure that shellstock will be protected from contamination and temperature abuse during this action.
 Cost Information None.
-Action by Task Recommends no action on proposal 23-207.
-Rationale: Already covered by Model Force II, 2023 Ordinance.